luevano/luevano.xyz/src/blog/g/flappybird_godot_devlog_1.md

 summary: Since I'm starting to get more into gamedev stuff, I'll start blogging about it just to keep consistent.
 This shows as "devlog 1" just in case I want to include more parts for extra stuff.
 tags: gamedev
 	godot
+	gdscript
 	english

-I just have a bit of experience with Godot and with gamedev in general, so I started with this game as it is pretty straight forward.
+I just have a bit of experience with *Godot* and with gamedev in general, so I started with this game as it is pretty straight forward.
 On a high level the main characteristics of the game are:

 - Literally just one sprite going up and down.
 - Constant horizontal move of the world/player.